Legend of la Encantada: Coy

 On the St. John's Eve a Moorish princess dressed in white and with long hair comes out of la Encantá Cave to comb her hair and wash her face in the spring of the Fountain.
 In the past, people did not go out on the street that night for fear of being enchanted.
 The cave is located in the Cabezo de la Encantá, where there are remains of an ancient watchtower from medieval times that, together with the castle of Coy, was part of the defensive constructions of Campo Coy.

 Las Camarillas (Hellín)

-In the early morning of St. John's Day (June 24), a very white lady with very long blonde hair used to appear at the foot of the Camareta cave, on the banks of the road to the Junta de los Rios, very close to the Mundo River, sitting on a stone and combing her hair with a golden comb, asking anyone who passed by what they liked more, the comb or her.
+In the early morning of St. John's Day (June 24), a very white lady with very long blonde hair used to appear at the foot of the Camareta cave, on the banks of the road to the Junta de los Ríos, very close to the Mundo River, sitting on a stone and combing her hair with a golden comb, asking anyone who passed by what they liked more, the comb or her.
 They say that on a certain occasion a shepherd passed by and when she asked him the question, he answered that it was the comb, and she exclaimed: "Damn you, because of you I will continue to be enchanted!"